Invariant means for the wobbling group: Recurrent random walks and amenability

+Here we prove the following fact on recurrent random walks. \begin{proposition} Let $(X,d)$ be a metric space with bounded geometry and $x_0 \in X$.
+Then $(X,d)$ is recurrent if and only if for every finitely supported symmetric probability measure $\mu$ on $W(X)$, the random walk on $X$ starting from $x_0$ and jumping from $x$ to $g\cdot x$ according to the measure $\mu$ is recurrent. \end{proposition}

-Before we prove Theorem \ref{thm=characterization_of_existence_of_fn_for_WX}, we state some properties of transience for metric spaces. \begin{proposition} Let $(X,d)$ be a metric space with bounded geometry and $x_0 \in X$.
-For $R>0$, the random walk starting at $x_0$ and jumping from a point $x$ uniformly to $B(x,R)$ is transient if and only if there exists $C>0$ such that for every $f:X \to \C$ with finite support
+Before we prove Proposition \ref{prop=link_recurrence}, we state some properties of transience for metric spaces. \begin{proposition} Let $(X,d)$ be a metric space with bounded geometry and $x_0 \in X$.
+Let $R>0$ such that the random walk starting at $x_0$ and jumping from a point $x$ uniformly to $B(x,R)$ is transient.
+Then for every $R'>R$ the random walk starting at $x_0$ and jumping from a point $x$ uniformly to $B(x,R)$ is also transient.

 The notion of transience given by Definition \ref{def_transience} is independent of $x_0$.